 During her time in India, Aana also studied with the late Ustad Zia Fariduddin Dagar, the teacher of Uday and the Gundecha brothers.
 Ustad ZFD died in 2013.
 He was one of the famous “Dagar” exponents, one of the two most highly recognised Dhrupad families in Northern India today.

-Back in Switzerland with their two children in 2012, Aana and Amit founded a music school.
-Aana also created a demo lecture for the Zürich-state program “Schule & Kultur” (schools and culture), a set of Nada Yoga exercises and a new Jugalbandi-concept.
+Back in Switzerland with her husband and two children in 2012, Aana founded the company Dhrupadsoundyoga, later named Indian Music and Food.
+Aana also created a demo- lecture for the Zürich-state program “Schule & Kultur”, a set of Nada Yoga exercises and a new Jugalbandi-concept.

 Not only is Aana passionate about music but has gained a lot of experience in Buddhist Vipassana, Zen and Dzogchen meditation.
 Here she learnt about awareness and concentration.
 Combining her two passions, she has developed a number of musical intonations of Buddhist Sutras and Mantras.